 Instead of negotiating price, negotiate upgrades!

-5. Get to Know Upgrades
+5. Get to Know the Upgrades Available

 Since you’ll likely spend more energy negotiating upgrades than you do price, you’ll need to know how to guide your buyers toward the upgrades that matter most.

 Customization is what draws most buyers to new construction in the first place.
 That said, not every upgrade makes sense for ROI or meeting a buyer’s needs.
 Buyers on their own often spend money on upgrades that don’t make a difference when they go to re-sell the home.